Szymdows/SzymOS-kernel/README.md

 The project aims to provide a clean and understandable learning environment for kernel development while gradually evolving into a fully featured experimental operating system.

+## Please read everything inside of `docs/` for more information and for guides!

 ---

 ## ✨ Features (v0.2.0)